APT Free Seminar - Manual and Power Mobility Solutions

 Magdalena received her Masters of Occupational Therapy from University of Florida.
 Following a specialty affiliation as a research assistant at the National Institute of Health (NIH), she worked as an OT in the New York School system and at an outpatient paediatric clinic.
 In 2011, she went on to hold an OT position at The Institute for Rehabilitation and Research (TIRR) in Houston, TX on both the Brain Injury then the Spinal Cord Injury/Specialty Rehab team.
 Magdalena was actively involved in seating and mobility clinics during her career at TIRR.
 She currently works for Permobil as Clinical Education Specialist, is an Assistive Technology Professional (ATP), and an active member of AOTA and RESNA.
 In 2016, Magdalena relocated to Sydney to assume the role of Clinical Education Specialist for Permobil in the Australia & New Zealand regions.

-Morning Tea and Lunch is provided.
+Lunch is provided.
 Please email email@example.com if you have any dietary requirements.